slavik0329/BetterAuction/AuditReport.md

     }

     // CHECK: Ok.
 The bidder can only place their bids when the auction is active.
+    // CHECK: Ok.
+Non-highest bidders can retrieve their funds by sending the trigger amount
     // Bidders send their bids to the contract.
 If this is the trigger amount
     // allow non-highest bidders to withdraw their funds function () payable {